 You’re left wondering why it’s so weak, why you’re tired all the time, and why you can’t do the things you used to do before your baby.

 Okay, so it might be harder at the moment to do the things you used to, like that morning spin class or those high-intensity gym sessions.
 But your strength appears in different ways now.
+With the help of your doctor and chiropractor, you can overcome many of the physical challenges faced after childbirth.

 You and your body have been working hard — and are still working now to provide for your baby; feeding them and nurturing them, helping them to grow.
 Be proud of your postpartum body and admire it for its strength and power.